-Skin care can be all about targeting certain skin issues, such as acne, dryness, pigmentation etc. However, a good general layout for what to consider when caring for one’s skin is proper (as in skin type/issue compatible) cleansing, maintaining and restoring the skin’s acid mantle and its moisturisation, and protection.
+Skincare can be all about targeting certain skin issues, such as acne, dryness, pigmentation etc. However, a good general layout for what to consider when caring for one’s sensitive skin is suitable cleansing, maintaining and restoring the skin’s acid mantle and its moisturisation, and protection.

 Cleansing your skin can raise the pH of your skin, even more so if you live in an area with more alkaline water; e.g. tap water in Europe has a pH of 8.
-Healthy skin is slightly acidic, anywhere between 4,7 and 5,9 according to recent research, and studies shows that disrupting this acid mantle has a direct link to poorer skin health all over.
+Healthy skin is slightly acidic, anywhere between 4.7 and 5.9 according to recent research, and studies shows that disrupting this acid mantle has a direct link to poorer skin health all over.
 So, after cleansing, it is important to restore the pH of the skin, and for this a toner or serum, which also moisturize, are a handy choice.
-Our Toner Spray contains ectoin, glycerin and liquorice root for humectancy, and has a slightly acidic pH at around 5,4.
+Our sprayable Balancing Essence contains ectoin, glycerin and liquorice root for humectancy, and has a slightly acidic pH at around 5.5.
 If your skin is very sensitive, you may want to avoid very acidic toners in your everyday routine.

 With skin clean, balanced and hydrated, it’s time for protection.
-If your skin is extremely oily, and you live in a warm and humid climate, you may be good with just moisture, but in general it’s a good idea to pair a moisturizing product with a protective one, i.e. a cream or lotion containing oil.
-Humectants will need some sort of emollient to lock them in; conversely an emollient, e.g. a plant oil, will soften, condition and protect the skin, but not moisturize it.
-Our Face Cream contains both humectants and emollients, plus colloidal oatmeal which reduces transepidermal waterloss TEWL, a critical factor in the skin’s barrier function.
+If your skin is extremely oily, and you live in a warm and humid climate, you may be good with just moisture, but in general it’s a good idea to pair a moisturising product with a protective one, i.e. a cream or lotion containing oil.
+Humectants will need some sort of emollient to lock them in; conversely an emollient, e.g. a plant oil, will soften, condition and protect the skin, but not moisturise it.
+Our Face Cream contains both humectants and emollients, plus colloidal oatmeal which reduces trans-epidermal water-loss (TEWL), a critical factor in the skin’s barrier function.
 Our Face Oil contains only oils, i.e. emollients, while our All-Around Balm is our most nourishing and protective product, with both oils and sunflower seed wax.

 Final note – remember to use a good broad spectrum SPF in the morning, especially if you live in sunny climates or spend time outdoors.
-Visit our Edit to read up on our thoughts on choosing sunscreen and protecting your skin.
+Read up on our choosing sunscreen and protecting your skin in our blog.